 To see an overview of the errors in our systems, please follow this link: Overview of errors in our debt collection systems.
 The overview lists the errors that are handled by the calculation model and also lists the errors that are not covered by the calculation model.

-Collection of debt transferred for debt collection as from 1 October 2020 to be resumed
+Debt transferred for collection at 1 October 2020